Once upon a time, DC Comics established Superman's birthday as Feb. 29th. That,

 My grandfather doesn't get excited about food much anymore.
 If he does, he's most often soon disappointed.
-And while my grandmother points out anytime a meal is underwhelming that she doesn't live to eat, but eats to live, I can't help but recall how we kids used to get awakened practically every morning during a visit to their condo in Florida with, "You'd better get up if you want some good sun!
+And while my grandmother likes to point out that she doesn't live to eat, but eats to live, I can't help recalling how we kids used to get awakened practically every morning during a visit to their condo in Florida with "You'd better get up if you want some good sun!
 Where should we have dinner tonight?"

 Dinner usually involved trying to make an early-bird special.
 They might fit a stereo-type in that regard, but as far as I'm concerned if you grew up struggling through the Great Depression, have made a comfortable living, and can mingle your enjoyments of

-a good meal, a good deal, and family, you're more than entitled to that satisfaction.
+a good meal, a good deal, and family, you're totally entitled to that satisfaction.